-In some establishments, enzyme tenderizers, such as papain, bromelin, and Aspergillus oryzae (a mold) are used on meat and poultry cuts to degrade connective tissue proteins and improve the tenderness of the cut.
-They are applied to muscle tissue by injection into the animal's (e.g., cattle) circulatory system a few minutes before slaughter, or by direct application to the surface of the cut by injection, dipping or immersion.
+In some establishments, enzyme tenderizers, such as papain, bromelain, and Aspergillus oryzae (a mold) are used on meat and poultry cuts to degrade connective tissue proteins and improve the tenderness of the cut.
+They are applied to carcasses and cuts by direct application to the surface dipping, immersion or injection.
 The enzymes are activated when the meat or poultry cut is heated during cooking by the consumer.
 As the temperature rises, the enzymes are denatured and become inactive.